-A standard order is used to purchase most goods/services, and requires the user to manually enter the details of the goods/services, including a description, price, quantity, vendor, Chartfields, etc.
+A free format order is used to purchase most goods/services, and requires the user to manually enter the details of the goods/services, including a description, price, quantity, vendor, Chartfields, etc.

-Instructions on how to create a standard order is available to download from the myFinance Resources page.
+Instructions on how to create a free format order are available on the myFinance on the eProcurement Training SharePoint site.

 Amount only order (standing order)

-Amount Only orders are typically used for goods that are ordered / delivered on a regular basis, and may cover a period of 1 to 12 months.
-Examples of this include purchases of food items by the Conference & Catering or Hospitality areas, or newspaper and milk deliveries to all areas of the University.
+Amount only orders are typically used for goods that are ordered / delivered on a regular basis, and may cover a period of 1 to 12 months.
+Examples of this include purchases of food items by the Conference & Catering or Hospitality areas.

 Purchase of assets